 Medical Marijuana Retail Facilities: SB 154 by Senator Thurston creates separate licensure for medical marijuana retail facilities to dispense medical marijuana acquired from medical marijuana treatment centers.
 The bill is a departure from the current system where single entities are licensed to handle the entire process from seed to sale.
 It has been referred to four committees.
 The House companion, HB 461 by Representative Thompson has been referred to three committees.

 Smoking Marijuana for Medical Use: SB 182 by Senator Brandes eliminates the prohibition against the smoking of marijuana for medical use.
-The bill requires a physician to determine that smoking is an appropriate route of administration for the patient.
-The physician must also submit additional documentation to the applicable board justifying smoking as the appropriate route of administration, unless the patient is diagnosed with a terminal condition.
-Patients are limited to a 2.5 ounce supply in a form for smoking per 35-day period unless an exception is approved by the Department of Health.
-The bill has been signed by the Governor (Ch.
-2019-1, Laws of Fla.)
+The bill requires a physician to determine that smoking is the only beneficial means of administering medical marijuana to the patient, unless he or she is diagnosed with a terminal condition.
+The bill has passed all committees.
+The House companion, HB 7015 by the Health and Human Services Committee has also passed its only committee.

 State Hemp Program: HB 333 by Representative Massullo creates the State Hemp Program within the Department of Agriculture and Consumer Services to promote the cultivation, handling, processing, and sale of hemp, hemp products, and hemp extract in Florida.
-The bill defines hemp as an agricultural commodity and specifies that certain hemp-derived cannabinoids intended for ingestion are foods are not controlled substances.
-The bill has passed all committees and has been placed on the Calendar.
+The bill defines hemp as an agricultural commodity and specifies that certain hemp-derived cannabinoids intended for ingestion are foods and not controlled substances.
+The bill has been referred to three committees.
 The Senate companion, SB 1058 by Senator Albritton, has been referred to three committees.
-Another related Senate Bill, SB 1020 by Senator Bradley, has passed the full Senate and is in House Messages.
+Another related Senate Bill, HB 1020 by Senator Bradley, also has three committee references.

 Smoking Marijuana for Medical Use: SB 372 by Senator Farmer redefines terms to authorize the production, processing, transportation, sale, possession, and administration of marijuana in a smokable form for medical use.
 The bill has been referred to three committees.
 It does not currently have a House companion.